Every engineer is trusted to represent OSS directly.

 At launch, OSS operates exclusively within the United States.

-Regional ownership: An engineer in Texas owns Texas.
+How regional ownership will work: An engineer in Texas owns Texas.
 Customers in that region route to you.
 You build the relationship.
 You maintain the standard.
+Everything that comes through OSS efforts and exposure in your region is yours.

 To be explicit, this role is not: